Looking for Love (Online)

 Turned out that the latter was correct, because when I signed up again a few years later, I found that there were dozens of men that apparently matched me in every conceivable aspect of my personality.
 Which was kind of good, but also kind of frightening. eHarmony is really aggressive about informing you that you have a new match, and after a while, I found that I had to narrow my definition of "acceptable" to slow down the onslought of available men.

-Cost: Not Froog - roughly $50/month, less per month if you buy more months
+Cost: Not frugal — roughly $50/month, less per month if you buy more months.

-Grievances: Mainly the price, but also the fact that they only match heterosexual couples - the founder of eHarmony is apparently against same-sex coupling
+Grievances: Mainly the price, but also the fact that founder of eHarmony has, in the past, beeny against same-sex coupling.

 Exclusivity: Yes — the people on here make enough money to spend at least $40/month looking for a mate, and you are matched based on a very extensive list of factors, so you are less likely to get stuck on a date with someone who has an entirely different value system than you do.
 Also, someone who can afford hundreds of dollars per year in online dating expenses probably has most of their own teeth.
 Still in their mouth.

 There are many specialized sites out there that cater to every type, and new ones are popping up every day.
 Explore your options!
 Date!
 Love!
 Go now!

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.

 Wise Bread is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.